-The following is the last of a three part series, titled “The War Over Public Opinion: The Impact of Interest Groups on Anti-Abortion Policy in Kansas.”
+The following is the final installment in a three part series titled “The War Over Public Opinion: The Impact of Interest Groups on Anti-Abortion Policy in Kansas.”
 It was written for an undergraduate political science course at the University of Kansas taught by Dr. Alesha Doan.

 The effect of interest groups on public opinion

 Anti-abortion interest groups in Kansas strategically influence the general public’s opinion about reproductive policies in many ways in order to fulfill the mission of their organizations.
 Recently, Kansans for Life petitioned the city of Wichita with the goal of preventing a women’s organization from opening an abortion clinic at the site of murdered abortion provider George Tiller (Lefler 2013).
 Though Kansans for Life’s ultimate goal is to criminalize or eliminate abortion, legal systems are in place to prevent this from occurring.
 The group must then pursue other options of reducing access to abortion, like the cited petitioning example.
 The organization thus chooses to paint a narrative about the potential abortion clinic in order to convince lawmakers to disallow the practice.
 David Gittrich, the development director for Kansans for Life, said that the clinic would cause a disruption in the neighborhood because of its controversial nature.
 While this fact may be true, Gittrich cleverly showcases the clinic as a public nuisance, instead of what others might identify as an arena by which to protect public health (Lefler 2013).